-The answer to that currently is: It looks like it!
+The answer to that currently is: Yes, it does!

 The Dynamic Grid allows for processing high-resolution sensor data from next-generation sensors like HD radars, semantic segmentation cameras, and lidars.
-The processing of this kind of sensor data poses quite some challenges for classic high-level sensor fusion approaches.
+The processing of this kind of sensor data poses quite some challenges for classical high-level sensor fusion approaches.
 The dynamic grid on the other hand is designed for such data.
-It therefore enables for the utilization of the full potential of those sensors in next-generation automated driving systems.
+It, therefore, enables the utilization of the full potential of those sensors in next-generation automated driving systems.
 But what are those next-generation driving systems?
-The Dynamic Grid has shown superior performance in urban environments for bringing reliable Automated Emergency Braking and Steering as well as Adaptive Cruise Control to those areas.
-At the same time the Dynamic Grid has proven great potential to allow for next-generation automated parking functions, like Automated Valet Parking or Trained Parking.
+The Dynamic Grid has shown superior performance in urban environments by bringing reliable Automated Emergency Braking and Steering as well as Adaptive Cruise Control to those areas.
+At the same time, the Dynamic Grid has proven great potential to allow for next-generation automated parking functions, like Automated Valet Parking or Trained Parking.
 In combination, those applications pave the way for functions like Traffic Jam Pilots and Highway Pilots.
-And we also believe it will be a relevant part of level 4 automated driving.
+And we also believe it will be a relevant part of level 4 automated driving, automated hub logistics, or last-mile delivery.
 All this with one goal in mind: